 Moreton Bay boasts a growth and innovation-based business landscape with well-developed infrastructure, offering more opportunities than other metropolitan and regional areas.
 However, more is yet to come.

-    Multi-billion dollar region-building projects across the tech, education, tourism, maritime, agriculture and transport sectors are creating growth momentum that is undeniable and leading the region’s transformation.
+Multibillion-dollar region-building projects across the tech, education, tourism, maritime, agriculture and transport sectors are creating undeniable growth momentum and leading the region’s transformation.

 Moreton Bay Regional Council’s Economic Development Strategy (REDS) will systematically empower key emerging industries with cutting edge education facilities, collaborative innovation hubs and logistic and access infrastructure that will streamline processes and reduce costs.

 The multi-million dollar water supply and sustainability project will create $100 million in growth opportunities for food and agribusiness investors.
 The scheme will deliver 2.9GL of climate-independent water access, decrease the environmental impact of effluent and boost production of local berries, melons, grapes and other crops.

 A landmark destination emerging 30 minutes from Brisbane's CBD.
 Positioned on a 420ha greenfield site, Council's The Mill at Moreton Bay priority development area will deliver 65ha of sustainable, mixed-use developable land in a medium-density urban community.
 The Mill will offer residents employment opportunities, services and lifestyle assets within a short commute from home.

 A 40-year vision will see Caboolture West become an entirely new major regional urban centre with up to 30,000 new dwellings and 70,000 residents.
 Caboolture West will feature a town centre, three high schools, nine primary schools, a TAFE facility and a private hospital.